sebsquire2/community-mobile-app-auth/README.md

 ### 3. The concurrent refresh problem — and why a mutex fixes it

-**Problem:** When an access token expires, 4 parallel in-flight requests all get 401 simultaneously.
-A naive fix: each request independently calls `/auth/refresh` would break immediately: the first call rotates the refresh token, so calls 2-4 present a revoked token and get 401 again.
+**Problem:** When an access token expires, multiple (n) parallel in-flight requests may all get 401 simultaneously.
+A naive fix: each request independently calls `/auth/refresh` would break immediately: the first call rotates the refresh token, so subsequent calls present a revoked token and get 401 again.
 The client looks "logged out" for no reason.

 **Solution has two parts:**